Reihan Salam (b. December 29, 1979) is an American non-fiction writer and policy analyst.

 Shortly after David Brooks had been hired as a columnist at the New York Times, he pluckily decided to apply for a position as Brooks’s editorial researcher, where he spent the next two years.
 Having admired Brooks for some years, he was impressed to learn that the newly-minted columnist was exactly as kind, humble, and insightful as he seemed to be from a distance.
 For a few short months, he served as a junior editor for the New York Times op-ed page before leaving (a bit too abruptly) to become a producer for NBC Universal’s The Chris Matthews Show.
 Roughly two years on, he served for a time as an associate editor at The Atlantic before accepting a fellowship at the New America Foundation.
 At some point during this stretch, he decided to start shaving his head, not realizing that this would lead at some of his detractors to conclude that he was a beardless Barbary Corsair hellbent on seizing treasure on the high seas.
 He also co-authored a book, which you can indeed purchase for the astonishingly low price of $0.01, with one of his very good friends, Ross Douthat.

-He is now a policy advisor at e21 and the lead blogger for National Review Online’s The Agenda and a contributing editor at National Review, where he writes on politics and policy, economics, and culture.
-He also serves as a CNN contributor and as an interviewer for VBS.tv.
+He is the executive editor of National Review and a fellow at the National Review Institute.
+He is also a columnist for Slate, a contributing editor at National Affairs, a CNN contributor, and an interviewer for VICE.com.
 Despite his controversial eyebrows, he has appeared on CNN, ABC, PBS, FOX, NBC, MSNBC, BBC, CBC, TVO, AJE, RT, HBO, and a number of other television networks that may or may not exist outside of his imagination.
 He also appears on the radio, where listeners are less likely to be alarmed by his disconcertingly shiny pate.

-He has a long-standing interest in, among other things, economic geography, the history of ideas, diasporas and migration, comparative politics, political economy, cities, and diets rich in saturated fats and Omega-3.
+He has a long-standing interest in, among other things, economic geography, the history of ideas, diasporas and migration, comparative politics, political economy, cities, and diets rich in saturated fats.
 To the surprise of many, he has suddenly started writing a lot of long-form stuff.

 Though born in New York, NY, at Bellevue Hospital, he spent his formative years in Brooklyn, first in Borough Park and then in the shadowy borderland between Kensington and Ditmas Park.
-At present, he lives in the West Village, though he often works from other cities as part of an ongoing effort to stay one step ahead of “The Fuzz.”
+At present, he lives in Dumbo, though he often works from other cities as part of an ongoing effort to stay one step ahead of “The Fuzz.”